aPriori Technologies’ Cost Management Platform Profiled in Industry 2.0

-Concord, MA -- (SBWIRE) -- 05/08/2006 -- The leading manufacturing journalist, Thomas R. Cutler, recently profiled aPriori Technologies’ Cost Management Platform in the recent issue of Industry 2.0.
+Concord, MA -- (ReleaseWire) -- 05/09/2006 --The leading manufacturing journalist, Thomas R. Cutler, recently profiled aPriori Technologies’ Cost Management Platform in the recent issue of Industry 2.0.
 Cutler details the benefits of cost management platforms in the feature:

 • Hard Savings: Direct cost of goods sold (COGS) savings – by providing real time visibility to predictive cost information, the cost impact of decisions and trade-offs made at any point during the development through production process is always known.
 COGS reductions are directly quantifiable and measurable.